 You might notice that on some services, both SSH and HTTPS links are provided.
-You can use SSH only if you have write permissions to the repository.
+You can use SSH only if you have SSH access to the host (many Git hosting services enable this by allowing you to upload your public SSH key).
 Otherwise, you must use the HTTPS URL.

 Once you have the right URL, cloning the repository is pretty simple.
 Just

 git clone the URL, and optionally name the directory to clone it into.
 The default behaviour is to clone the git directory to your current directory; for example, 'trashy.git' gets put in your current location as 'trashy'.
 I use the .clone extension as a shorthand for repositories that are read-only, and the .git extension as shorthand for repositories I can read and write, but that's not by any means an official mandate.